Bq18/Text-mining/README.md

 # Text-mining
-The project is composed with 3 parts.
-Part1 is to preprocess data and convert in to TF-IDF matrix.
-Part2 is to do clustering analysis.
-Part3 is to do classifcation analysis.
+The project is composed of 3 parts.
+Part1 in com/company is to preprocess data and convert corpus into TF-IDF matrix.
+Part2 in src/clustering is to do clustering analysis.
+Part3 in src/classfication is to do classifcation analysis.